 The predominant cause of resistance in turfgrass pathogens is due to a target site (binding site) alteration.
 Therefore, repeated applications with an active ingredient that targets a specific site in the metabolic pathway will eventually result in the pathogen adapting to that active ingredient (or even to that group of fungicides).

 The development of an integrated pest management (IPM) strategy is an important method whereby the use of synthetic pesticides is not eliminated, but rather their use is incorporated alongside cultural practices to try to break the disease triangle (host, pathogen and environment) to reduce the overall use of pesticides.
 However, even with an IPM approach, fungicide resistance continually evolves.

 Initial symptoms of Pythium blight.

 In an effort to combat pathogen resistance to chemical control measures, plant pathologists formally developed the Fungicide Resistance Action Committee, or FRAC, in 1981.
 Since its formation, FRAC has provided resistance management guidelines and updates through a variety of publications, including an annual report that lists the current active ingredients by mode of action, target site, group name, chemical group, common name and FRAC group number.
 Additionally, each group is given a designation on the likelihood of resistance development.
-While trade names are not provided because the active ingredients listed span various commodities, any turfgrass manager can access this information by visiting www.frac.info and downloading the FRAC Code List 2020 to determine the risk level for the active ingredient they are choosing to apply.
+While trade names are not provided because the active ingredients listed span various commodities, any turfgrass manager can access this information by visiting www.frac.info to determine the risk level for the active ingredient they are choosing to apply.

 Fungicide labels list the FRAC code for each active ingredient in a given product at the top of the label.
 This allows for ease in determining which fungicide groups are being used with each application.